Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/ingestion.tarball-format.md

 # Expected Tarball Format
 A number of errors can occur if the tarball or zip file with the logs is not formatted exactly like tarballs received from opscenter or our [`offline-log-collector`](../offline-log-collector/README.md) tool.
 Here are some instructions to make sure your tarball will work in offline-log-ingester.

+### Format: .tar.gz or .zip
+Our tool, the offline-log-ingester, is made primarily to handle `.tar.gz` files, but also supports .zip files.

+If this is a .zip, the script will unarchive the archive still but will likely fail unless the directory layout is exactly what DSE opsecenter returns.

 ### What we're expecting:
 ```
 <tarball-filename>.tar.gz OR <tarball-filename>.zip